kaiyuanshe/osschat/README.md

 OSSChat will serve users as a cloud service.

-- YouTube Video: [Introducing OSS Bot: Sync GitHub Issues with WeChat Groups for Open-source Projects](https://youtu.be/HNksCmm_pvY), talk from [@huan](https://github.com/huan) from [OSS Bot Meeting](https://shimo.im/docs/wGHydDxvWGjWKgDK) 2020-03-05 (Thu) 20:30 - 21:00 CST
+- YouTube Video: [Introducing OSSChat: Sync GitHub Issues with WeChat Groups for Open-source Projects](https://youtu.be/HNksCmm_pvY), talk from [@huan](https://github.com/huan) from [OSSChat Meeting](https://shimo.im/docs/wGHydDxvWGjWKgDK) 2020-03-05 (Thu) 20:30 - 21:00 CST

 ## Using OSSChat as a service